Coral reef restoration

-Coral reef restoration strategies use natural and anthropogenic processes to restore damaged coral reefs.
-Reefs suffer damage from a number of natural and man-made causes, and efforts are being made to rectify the damage and restore the reefs.
-This involves the fragmentation of mature corals, placing said living fragments on lines or frames, the nurturing of the fragments as they recover and grow, and the transplantation of the pieces into their final positions on the reef when they are large enough.
-These strategies take many different forms, through both marine based and land bases methods.
-Additionally there are both sexual and asexual means of restoration.
-The use of these methods lead to concerns relating to the risk of potentially invasive species that may negatively impact ecosystem biodiversity.
+Coral reef restoration involves natural and anthropogenic processes to restore damaged coral reefs.
+Reefs suffer damage from natural and man-made causes.
+Restoration efforts attempt to rectify the damage and restore the reefs.
+This involves fragmenting mature corals, placing the fragments on lines or supports, nurturing the fragments as they recover and grow, and transplantation of the pieces into their final positions on the reef when they are large enough.
+Strategies take many different forms, through both marine- and land based-methods.
+Additionally both sexual and asexual reproduction can be involved.
+These methods raise concerns relating to the risk of potentially invasive species that may negatively impact ecosystem biodiversity.

+With the help of US NOAA, over 40,000 coral reefs have been restored throughout the Caribbean region as of 2021.

 Background

-Over 25% of all marine life are found in coral reef ecosystems around the world.
-Coral reefs are important buffers between the land and water and help to reduce storm damage and coastal erosion.
-They provide employment, recreational opportunities and they are a major source of food for coastal communities.
+Over 25% of marine life lives in coral reef ecosystems.
+Coral reefs are important buffers between land and ocean and reduce storm damage and coastal erosion.
+They provide employment, recreational opportunities and are a major source of food for coastal communities.
 Reef tourism is one of the biggest drivers of economic activity in coastal communities around the globe.
 Additionally, reefs are a major carbon sink and play an important role in carbon sequestration.
-Coral reefs also provide communities with food access and job opportunities.
-It is estimated that $375 billion dollars come from ecosystem services provided by coral reefs each year.
-Coral reefs in the United States account for nearly $3.6 billion of the country's economic output.
-Coral reefs contribute an estimated $9.9 trillion of economic output a year globally through ecosystem services.
+Coral reefs also provide communities job opportunities.
+It is estimated that $375 billion annually comes from coral reef ecosystem services.
+Coral reefs in the United States account for nearly $3.6 billion of economic output.
+Coral reefs contribute an estimated $9.9 trillion of economic output a year globally.

+Coral

-The most prevalent coral in tropical reefs are the stony corals (Scleractinia) that build hard skeletons of calcium carbonate which provide protection and structure to the reef.
+The most prevalent tropical reef corals are the stony corals (Scleractinia) that build hard skeletons of calcium carbonate which provide protection and structure.
 Coral polyps have a mutualistic relationship with single-celled algae referred to as zooxanthellae.
 These algae live in the tissue of coral polyps and provide energy to the coral through photosynthesis.
 In turn, the coral provides shelter and nutrients to the zooxanthellae.
+A study showed that about 655 million people live close to coral reefs, accounting for 9% of the global population.

+Asexual reproduction

+Coral are able to reproduce asexually when one polyp undergoes budding to produce another clonal polyp.

+Sexual reproduction

+In tanks or at sea, coral reproduce sexually through broadcast spawning.
+Coral larvae are formed in the water column through the fertilization of suspended gamete bundles.

 Artificial coral reef trees designed to grow coral.

+Restoration

-Half the world's coral since 1970 has disappeared, and all reefs being threatened with extinction by 2050.
-In order to ensure the existence of coral reefs in the future, new methods for restoring their ecosystems are being investigated.
-Fragmentation is the most common strategy for restoring reefs; often used to establish artificial reefs like coral trees, line nurseries, and fixed structures.
+Coral restoration is one approach to ensure their continued existence.
+Fragmentation is the most common strategy for restoring reefs; often used to establish artificial reefs such as coral trees, line nurseries, and fixed structures.